MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechRally.md

 ### Purchase your own domain

-(WRITE ARTICLE SECTION)
+In addition to encouraging us to deploy all of our portfolio projects, Alex also encourages us to buy a custom domain name for our portfolio website.

+Alex tells us we do not have to purchase a premium domain, such as a ".com" and you can buy one for as low as five dollars.

 ---

-*"If you're not willing to invest in yourself, then how can you expect a hiring manager or recruiter to invest in you."*
+"If you're not willing to invest in yourself, then how can you expect a hiring manager or recruiter to invest in you."

 > -Tech Rally

 ---

-### Portfolio Projects

-(WRITE ARTICLE SECTION)
+***To learn about portfolio website reviews, you can read my article [Create a portfolio website that gets noticed by tech recruiters](https://selftaughttxg.com/2021/05-21/PortfolioWebsite/)***

 ---

 ### Presentable GitHub

-(WRITE ARTICLE SECTION)
+Initially, Alex did not believe having a presentable GitHub was essential.
+Since Alex has been conversing with his peers on Twitter, his opinion has changed.

+Alex tells us our GitHub will be scrutinized, and it is in our best interest to make sure it is pristine.

+**Our GitHub will be judged by:**

+* Activity
+* Projects
+* Quality of our code

+In addition, To help our GitHub Profiles stand out from the crowd, Eddie Jaoude and Jesse Hall created excellent FREE resources to optimize our profiles.

+I have taken both tutorials and have written and documented the process in these two articles.
+I highly recommend them!

 * [Review: Eddie Jaoude Course - How to customize your GitHub Profile](https://selftaughttxg.com/2021/11-21/ReviewEddieJaoudeGitHubCourse/)
 * [How to Create a Next Level GitHub Profile, with Jesse Hall](https://selftaughttxg.com/2021/11-21/CreateAGitHubProfileJesseHall/)

 ---